chz160/SoVest/src/docs/service_provider.md

 # ServiceProvider Implementation

+TODO: this needs to be rewritten as we are using the Laravel DI framework instead of a handrolled solition.

 ## Overview
 The ServiceProvider class enhances the PHP-DI container to manage service dependencies for controllers in the SoVest application.
 It provides a central access point for retrieving service instances and instantiating controllers with their dependencies.